-If you currently own a property with one or more co-owners and you either wish to buy out that person’s interest, or they want to sell their interest to you, then this is known as a transfer of equity.
+If you currently own a property with one or more co-owners and you either wish to buy out that person’s interest, or they want to sell or gift their interest to you, then this is known as a transfer of equity.

 - Discharge the existing mortgage from monies from your own resources,

 - Obtain consent from your current lender to transfer the property,

 - Re-mortgage your property and borrow sufficient funds to discharge the existing mortgage and any surplus required for the “buy out”.

 What we do when changing a property from a sole name into joint or multiple names

 When changing a property from a sole name into joint or multiple names or simply adding more names to the deeds of a property this is the process a conveyancer may follow